linpc/sas9240-freebsd-mfi-driver/README.md

 	cd /usr/src
 	make kernel KERNCONF=MYKERNEL

-One time patch using the patch file:
+One step patch using the patch file:
 ----------------------

 If you don't want to do manual patch, you can just use the .patch file in the repository.